Patients can choose how they would like to order their repeat prescriptions:

 All patients on repeat medication should have their medicines and the need for them reviewed from time to time (at least annually).
 Patients with long term illnesses such as diabetes, heart disease and asthma will be called to nurse led clinics.
 Others will see a doctor or practice pharmacist.
 If you are not sure how or when your medicines should be reviewed please ask a member of our prescribing team.

-Warfarin monitoring and dosing is now being done in the practice on Thursday morning at Tutshill and Wednesday morning at Vauxhall.
-Please book into the Warfarin Monitoring (INR) Clinic on one of these days as required.
+Warfarin monitoring and dosing is offered in regular clinics at the practice.
+Please book into the Warfarin Monitoring (INR) Clinic as required.

 Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.